pippinbarr/cart253-2019/modules/graphics-drawing-shapes/graphics-drawing-shapes.md

 ## `point(x,y);`

 - That was a lot, but the beauty of it is that that's _always_ how we call a function in JavaScript
-- (And in most other programming languages, too)
+- (And in plenty of other programming languages, too)
 - We give its __name__, specify the __parameters__ inside __parentheses__, and end with a __semicolon__
 - So now we can read something like `point(10,15);` and know that it means...
 --